Menu Close

 Malacca river.
 Credit: Engin Akyurt / Wikimedia Commons

-Meandering gracefully through the heart of the city, the Melaka River has been a witness to the city’s entire history since before the Sultanate all the way to the present day.
+Winding its way through the heart of the city, the Melaka River has seen it all — from the days before the Sultanate to the Malacca we know today.

 15. Ride a Trishaw